 How many people are there in the world?
 Why do people move?
 Why is the world growing as fast as it is?
 What are the implications of this growth?
 This course covers the basics of the study of human population called demography.
-It include factors and processes of birth, death, and immigration.
+It includes factors and processes of birth, death, and immigration.
 It covers the history and recent trends in population changes and the resulting problems, policies, and programs.
+Prerequisite: SOC 150 or instructor consent.
 As needed.